masx200/docker_mcp_server/README.md

 # Docker MCP Server

 This module provides a  implementation of a Model Context Protocol MCP server for Docker commands using the [`mcp_mediator`](https://github.com/makbn/mcp_mediator) core framework.
-Docker MCP Servr uses the MCP Mediator automactic MCP Server generation feature to generate MCP Tools for the existing Docker commands using `@@McpTool` and minimal description.
+Docker MCP Servr uses the MCP Mediator automactic MCP Server generation feature to generate MCP Tools for the existing Docker commands using `@McpTool` and minimal description.

 Check all the supported commands [here](#supported-docker-commands-as-mcp-server-tools).